Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

  - *Load registered* [x]
   Click this checkbox to activate the [SHOW REGISTERED] button.

-  > [Info] This function is per default deactivated to reduce system overload and improve performance.
+  > [Info] This function is by default deactivated to reduce system overload and improve performance.
 This default setting can be changed in the *Settings* menu entry of the *Payment processing* module.

   [comment]: <> (Add link when available)